A Data Communication Protocol for Building Automation and Control Networks

 Q: How much RAM and code space does the stack take?

 A: It depends on the features you need and amount of objects in your device.
-We have implemented the stack with as little as 8k of RAM
+We have implemented the stack with as little as 10k of RAM with a reduced feature set.

 Q: Which communication library does the CAS BACnet stack using for TCP/IP?
 (ACE, winsock,...)